mavispuford/Mogri/README.md

    - Use the Patch tool to fill in the masked space
    - A combination of the Patch tool *and* inpainting

-> The Patch tool can be useful for filling in a space with contrasting colors (e.g. A red fire hydrant in a field of green grass), making it easier to follow up with inpainting for a better blend
+> The Patch tool can be useful for filling in a space that has contrasting colors (e.g. A red fire hydrant in a field of green grass), making it easier to follow up with inpainting.

 ## Getting Started